 Wohlers is a founder (1987) and was chairman (1987-1993) of the CAD Society, a non-profit CAD membership organization that was once a part of the National Computer Graphics Association (NCGA).
 He was an elected member NCGA Board of Directors from 1987 to 1993, and served on many NCGA committees.

-He is a founder (1988) and was chairman (1988-1992) of the world's largest CAD competition, sponsored by the Vocational Industrial Clubs of America (VICA).
+He is a founder (1988) and was chairman (1988-1992) of the world's largest CAD competition, sponsored by the Vocational Industrial Clubs of America, which is now SkillsUSA.
 The competition has impacted the careers of hundreds of students across the United States.

 Wohlers is a founder (1984) of the International CAD Forum, a series of five annual conferences and expositions in the USA and England focused on practical applications of desktop computer-aided design and drafting.